Oshodi interchange: LASG inaugurates Terminal 1 for interstate commercial operations – The Sun Nigeria

-The Lagos State Government on Tuesday inaugurated the Terminal One of the Oshodi Transport Interchange (OTI) for interstate commercial transport operations.
+Government has inaugurated the Terminal One of the Oshodi Transport Interchange (OTI) for interstate commercial transport operations.

 According to Oladeinde, Terminal One will be the hub for interstate transportation as 21 ticketing booths have been created for 21 destinations spanning the entire southwest, the Southeast, FCT, Abuja and Northern states.

-Oladeinde, who was represented by the Special Adviser to Gov. Sanwo-Olu on Transportation, Mr Oluwatoyin Fayinka, described the interchange as the first of its kind in Nigeria.
+Governor Sanwo-Olu, who was represented by his Special Adviser on Transportation, Mr Oluwatoyin Fayinka, described the interchange as the first of its kind in Nigeria.

 He said that the feat had again underscored the Lagos government’s commitment to the provision of comfortable public transportation services for the people at the state.